LucasBorboleta/Baltek/docs/ROADMAP.md

 ## Tasks

-- [x] Redesign as necessary for implementing the simplest AI (random chooser).
+- [ ] Redesign as necessary for implementing the simplest AI (random chooser).
+  - [ ] Understand the assertion failure when using a Dispatcher in the context of two synchronized browsers.
+  - [ ] Understand the root cause of the stack overflow when not using  a Dispatcher.
+  - [ ] Fix the Dispatcher design or elaborate a new design in order to fix all above defects.
 - [ ] Design an AI that explores the move tree.